-This Second Edition of the Atlas of Oceanic Internal Solitary Waves contains over 300 examples from some 54 regions of the world where oceanic internal wave manifestations have been observed (Figure 1).
+This Atlas of Oceanic Internal Solitary Waves contains case studies of some 32 examples of internal wave manifestations.
+These cases are just a sampling of the more than 75 areas of the world where internal waves have been observed.
 Most of the sites have been found through surface signatures of an internal soliton group within remote sensing images.
 In a few cases, however, it has been in-situ data that has shown the existence of such waves.

 The case studies include information on the spatial distributions of the solitons, speculating on sources, characteristics (wavelengths, and speeds) and any available modeling or analyses efforts.
 Image types include: high-resolution satellite from synthetic aperture radar (SAR), scanning radiometers, photographs from manned space flights, and photographs from incidental aircraft flights.
 Each of the images demonstrates surface signatures of coherent; hence, distinctly recognizable internal waves.
 In each instance within a case study, the data usually includes an image that inspired the initiation of the study, some supporting data and ancillary information, an analysis, and/or interpretations in terms of solitary wave models.
-While not advocating any particular model of internal solitary waves, included are Korteweg-de Vries environmental parameters ( $\alpha$ , $\gamma$ , and $c_0$ ) that have been evaluated from the available data and useful in most any theoretical effort.
+While not advocating any particular model of internal solitary waves, included are Korteweg-de Vries environmental parameters (α , γ , and c_0) that have been evaluated from the available data and useful in most any theoretical effort.
 Supporting data include: bathymetric maps, temperature/salinity or density profiles for the approximate place and time of the image acquisition (usually gleaned from data archives); and such current, or temperature-time series as may be available.